torao/slate-benchmark/README.md

 ## Overview

-Slate is an append-optimized hash tree structure designed for efficient storage and retrieval of time-series data.
+Slate is an append-optimized Hash Tree (Merkle Tree) structure designed for efficient storage and retrieval of time-series data.
 This benchmark suite evaluates its performance characteristics against other data structures.

 ## Requirements